 The next day, Class One: Introduction to Authentic Service

 Class Two: Our Needs and Expectations and How They Affect our Work

 Class Three: Implicit Bias and Its Affect on Serving Others

-Class Four: Social, Economic, and Class Justice and Why You're Here
+Class Four: Justice Issues and Why You're Here

 Class Five: Self-Care and Burn-out